fluree/to-do-lists-generator/README.md

 # **To-Do List Generator powered by React and FlureeDB**

 This repo is designed to introduce a basic React application that uses FlureeDB to manage data.
-By using any http client (in this application we use [axios](https://axios-http.com/)), queries and transactions are issued to create, read, update, and destroy data from the FlureeDB.
+By using any HTTP client (in this application we use [axios](https://axios-http.com/)), queries and transactions are issued to create, read, update, and destroy data from the FlureeDB.

 ## Getting started

-1. To get started git clone the repo via https, `https://github.com/fdmmarshall/to-do-lists-generator.git`, with the git CLI `gh repo clone fdmmarshall/to-do-lists-generator`, or a number of other suitable methods.
+1. To get started git clone the repo via `git clone https://github.com/fdmmarshall/to-do-lists-generator.git`, or any other preferred method.

-2. `cd` into the repo, run `npm install`
+2. `cd` into the repo and run `npm install`

-3. then run `npm start`, once it's compiled it will set the app to open in the browser [http://localhost:3000](http://localhost:3000)
+3. then run `npm start` to locally serve the app in your browser at [http://localhost:3000](http://localhost:3000)

 ## **React**